cb-nw-4/m1-1-htmlcss-html/__workshop/exercise-1/1-questions.md

 c) You want to sell designer hats.
 You need to receive orders from the user.
 Main answer: <form>
 In the form tag you use others tags like <label>, <input>.
-You will probably have to add a <button> tag as well.

 ## Q4 - Can a `button` be a child of a `button`?
 Explain your reasoning
 It is not valid to put a button tag inside a button tag.
-You can add phrasing content inside a button tag but not an interactive content and a button is an interactive content.
+You can add phrasing content like text inside a button tag but not an interactive content and a button is an interactive content.
 So a button can't be a child of a button.
 And having a button inside a button would be a little weird :-).

 ## Q5 - What is the most generic tag you can use?
 <div>